 She told me how she didn’t like her tai chi teacher of thirty years ago and hadn’t found another class in the meantime.
 She went on to say, “That teacher thirty years ago was strange.
 It was like she didn’t want beginners.
 I was a beginner.
 When I came to class for my third time, the teacher looked at me and said, ‘Oh, look, she even bought tai chi shoes.’
 After that I didn’t go back.”

 Normally I don’t get into big discussions of verbal behavior with people I meet for the first time.
 But this “Oh, look, she even bought tai chi shoes” was too juicy for me to pass up.
 Laura was clearly hurt by the teacher’s comment and rather bewildered by it, since she mentioned it to a perfect (but sympathetic) stranger thirty years after the fact.

 I told her that I’m a linguist.
-I mentioned Suzette Elgin’s The Gentle Art of Verbal Self-Defense, and I pointed out to Laura that she had been the victim of a Verbal Attack Pattern (VAP), such as Elgin describes them.
+I mentioned Suzette Elgin’s The Gentle Art of Verbal Self-Defense, and I pointed out to Laura that she had been the victim of one of the Verbal Attack Patterns Elgin describes.